oneiric/vld/mfc/README.txt

     stacks to be printed.
 This macro might be useful if you need to debug Visual Leak Detector itself or if you want to customize it.

-Defining these preprocessor macros is all you need to do to configure VLD with C++ programs.
-But if you are using VLD with a C program, in addition to defining these macros, you'll also need to place a call to VLDConfigure() somewhere in your program.
-It's best to place the call to VLDConfigure() as early in your program as possible.

 Caveats:
 --------
 In order to be successful at detecting leaks, VLD's code must run before any of the code being debugged.
 Most often this will happen without a hitch.
-However, there are some rare instances where this might not happen: if any global objects in the program have been placed in the "compiler" or "library" initialization areas.
-However, user global objects are never placed in these areas by default.
-They must be manually placed there by using the "#pragma init_seg(...)" directive.
+However, there is one rare instances where this might not happen: if any global objects in the program have been placed in the "compiler" initialization area.
+However, user global objects are never placed in this area by default.
+They must be manually placed there by using the "#pragma init_seg(compiler)" directive.
 As long as you are not using this directive then VLD will not have any problem running before your code.
 If you are using it, then you should take whatever measures are necessary to ensure that objects from the VLD library are constructed before your first global object is constructed.
 If this situation applies to you, but you are not concerned about the possibility of memory leaks in your global objects' constructors, then it will not be a problem if your global objects are consructed before VLD's objects.

 Building Visual Leak Detector From Source: